no-confidence-man/Cosmic_Explorer/README.md

     max_items=10000
 )
 ```
 - If you have problems, feel free to shoot me an email!
 I would be happy to help.
-You know my name, so you should be able to find my email.
+If you're using this code, you should know my name and you should be able to find my email.